 Basically, the right formula for CTR is to aim high, but also be clear in your ad copy to make sure you attract the right traffic.

 Well, since the expected CTR section above did such a fine job explaining the importance of this, I’ll just leave you with some more tips for mastering ad copy.

 Analyzing Your Average Position

-There are many different ways, shapes, and forms to look at average position, but since I have a deadline to get this post out, we’ll only discuss several of them.
-However, I do encourage you all to take this intro as an opening to a new door of analysis and run like the wind with it.
+There are many different ways, shapes, and forms to look at average position.
+But since I have a deadline to get this post out, we’re only discussing several of them.
+However, I encourage you to see this as opening a new door to analysis — and an opportunity to run with it.

 Position by Location

-Perhaps your account is performing better in Cleveland, OH than it is in Oakland, CA (not likely, but let’s just say it is).
-If that’s the case, you may want to increase the bid adjustment in that location resulting in a higher average position for Cleveland.
+If that’s the case, you may want to increase the bid adjustment in that location to grab a higher average position for Cleveland.

 Position by Schedule

 The time of the day and day of the week also matter when it comes to analyzing the differences in performance within the account.
 Looking at these differences and optimizing appropriately will allow you to stay ahead of the game.